 If you are traveling within the next two weeks, you may be able to visit the U.S. Passport Office for same-day or next-day processing.
 Please contact my office for additional assistance.

 My office is always available to assist you with the issuance or renewal of your passport.
-If you cannot find the answer to your questions through these links or would like my office to contact the Passport Office on your behalf, please complete my privacy release form and send it to my district office, my staff will be happy to provide you with all possible assistance.
+If you cannot find the answer to your questions through these links or would like my office to contact the Passport Office on your behalf, please complete my privacy release form.
+My staff will be happy to provide you with all possible assistance.

 Casework is handled in my district offices and is assigned according to location.